padmasaba/github-popularity-score-service/README.md

 **Github Popularity Score Service** is a backend Spring Boot application that fetches GitHub repositories for a given language, earliest creation date, page number and per page limit.
 It calculates a **popularity score** based on Stars, Forks and Recency of updates.
 This project integrates Keycloak authentication with Spring Boot and Swagger UI.
-Swagger loads publicly, and clicking Authorize redirects users to Keycloak for login.
-Security can be enabled or disabled via a flag in configuration file.
+Swagger loads publicly, and on clicking Authorize it redirects users to Keycloak for login (feature can be enabled or disabled).

 ## 🧮 **Scoring Algorithm & Configuration**
 The popularity score is calculated by weighted formula (assumed weights: stars 60%, forks 25%, recency 15%, configurable).
 We normalize and transform the data using logarithmic and exponential calculation.